CodingLife1024/blog-content/black-scholes-the-greeks.md

 ##### Additional Information:

-- **Interest Rate Sensitivity**: Rho measures the sensitivity of an option's price to changes in the risk-free interest rate.
-It is generally more significant for long-term options, where the impact of interest rate changes on the present value of the strike price is more pronounced.
+- **Volatility Sensitivity**: Vega measures the sensitivity of an option's price to changes in the volatility of the underlying asset.
+It is highest for at-the-money options and decreases as the option moves in- or out-of-the-money.

-- **Call vs. Put Rho**: For call options, Rho is positive, indicating that an increase in interest rates will increase the option's price.
-For put options, Rho is negative, meaning an increase in interest rates will decrease the option's price.
+- **Impact of Volatility**: High Vega indicates that the option's price is highly sensitive to changes in volatility.
+In markets with high volatility, options with high Vega can experience significant price changes even if the underlying asset's price remains stable.

 #### 5. Rho ($\rho$)